-Who has access to the data from individual centres?
+Who has access to the patient data?

-A centre is free to use its own data for projects, to export and share its anonymised medical data with another centre, if it wishes to.
+A centre is free to use its own data for its projects, to export and share its anonymised medical data with another centre, if it wishes to.
 A centre will never be able to see the data of another centre in UR-CARE.
-By default, all users of one centre will have access to all patients’ files of the centre available in UR-CARE.
+By default, all users of one centre will have access to all patients’ files of this same centre.

 Is the UR-CARE IT technology secure?

-The security processes of the IT company have ISO 27001 certification (Information Security Standard).
-UR-CARE was developed following ISO 15504 certified quality technical standards for computer software development.
+UR-CARE was developped following ISO/IEC 27001 (Information Security Standard) and ISO/IEC 33000 certified quality technical standards for computer software development.
 The data is secured in centres located in the EU.
 Redundant back-ups are performed on a daily basis.
 Sensitive information is automatically ciphered.
 The database complies with the data protections and privacy EU Directives (GDPR).

 What is the cost for using UR-CARE?

-UR-CARE is offered to individual centres and study groups free of charge for daily clinical care and the conduct of retrospective studies (using the data collected during daily clinical care).
+UR-CARE is offered by IBDIM to individual centres and study groups free of charge for daily clinical care and the conduct of retrospective studies (using the data collected during daily clinical care).
 As long as IBDIM is financially capable of maintaining UR-CARE free of charge it will do so.
-Should this not be the case anymore, the cost of using UR-CARE will be no more than EUR 500/centre/year.
+Should this not be the case anymore, the cost for using UR-CARE will be no more than EUR 500/centre/year.
 If a centre leaves UR-CARE less than two years after joining, it will incur a fee of EUR 500.

 Will UR-CARE be available in other languages other than English?